vapoursynth/vapoursynth/doc/pythonreference.rst

    The *Core* class uses a singleton pattern, use *get_core()* to obtain an instance.
    All loaded plugins are exposed as attributes of the core object.
 These attributes in turn hold the contained functions in the plugin.
-   Use *list_functions()* to obtain a full list of all the currently named plugins you may call this way.
+   Use *get_plugins()* to obtain a full list of all currently loaded plugins you may call this way.

    .. py:method:: set_max_cache_size(mb)

       Set the upper framebuffer cache size after which memory is aggressively freed.
 The value is in megabytes.

-   .. py:method:: list_functions()
+   .. py:method:: get_plugins()

-      Returns a string containing all the loaded plugins and internal functions.
+      Returns a dict containing all loaded plugins and their functions.

    .. py:method:: register_format(color_family, sample_type, bits_per_sample, subsampling_w, subsampling_h)